Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Setup of the simulations

 In Table \ref{tab:nuclear_param}, when going from one line to the next, only one parameter is changed.
-Cases 1 and 2 are similar except that the former is a triaxial ellipsoid and the later is a spheroid.
-An octupole deformation (pear shape) has been introduced when going from case 2 to 3.
+Configurations 1 and 2 are similar except that the former is a triaxial ellipsoid and the later is a spheroid.
+An octupole deformation (pear shape) has been introduced when going from configuration 2 to 3.
 When going from case 3 to 4, the quadrupole deformation (ellipsoid shape) is reduced.
-Cases 4 and 5 are similar except that the later has a larger diffuseness.
-Lastly, the nuclear radius is reduced when going from case 5 to 6.
-Those systematical changes in the nuclear structure parameters allow for investigating eventual changes in the results when gradually moving from what is typically considered a Ruthenium nucleus (case 2) to what typically is used as a Zirconium nucleus (case 6).
+Configurations 4 and 5 are similar except that the later has a larger diffuseness.
+Lastly, the nuclear radius is reduced when going from configuration 5 to 6.
+These systematic modifications in the nuclear structure parameters allow to investigate eventual changes in the results when gradually moving from what is typically considered a Ruthenium nucleus (configuration 2) to what typically is used as a Zirconium nucleus (configuration 6).
+The effect of these different parameters in the shape of the nucleus can be seen in Fig. \ref{fig:shape}.
 Effects related to ``neutron-skin'' have not been included in our simulations, therefore, protons and neutrons follow the same nuclear distribution.
 The reader may refer to \cite{Xu:2021vpn} for a study on the neutron-skin effects.

 Due to its flexibility and the ability to accept pre-generated (possibly deformed) nuclear configurations for projectile and target, the \trento model \cite{Moreland:2014oya} has been used to generate initial conditions for our simulations.
-Two configurations are randomly selected from a set of 50,000 pre-generated options and subsequently randomized in orientation.
-The Monte-Carlo Glauber model, where a value for the nucleon-nucleon cross-section $\sigma_{\rm NN}$ is needed, is then applied to identify which nucleons will participate in the collision, and to each participating nucleon, a density function $\rho_i(x,y,z)$ is assigned, namely a Gaussian function with standard deviation given by the \emph{nucleon width} $w$.
+Two nuclear configurations (\ref{eq:WSdeform}) are randomly selected from a set of $50 000$ pre-generated options and subsequently randomized in orientation.
+The Monte-Carlo Glauber model, where a value for the nucleon-nucleon cross-section $\sigma_{\rm NN}$ is needed, is then applied to identify which nucleons will participate in the collision, and to each participating nucleon, a density function $\rho_i(x,y,z)$ is assigned, namely a Gaussian function with standard deviation given by the {\it nucleon width} $w$.
 Each nucleon density is allowed to fluctuate according to a Gamma distribution with shape parameter $k$.
-By summing these densities and integrating over the $z$ direction for each nucleus, the \emph{participant} thickness $T_{A,B}$ is obtained.
-These thicknesses are then used to calculate the energy density $\epsilon(x,y,\eta_s=0)$ as a \emph{reduced} thickness between the two participant thicknesses as
+By summing these densities and integrating over the $z$ direction for each nucleus, the {\it participant} thickness $T_{A,B}$ is obtained.
+These thicknesses are then used to calculate the energy density $\epsilon(x,y,\eta_s=0)$ as a {\it reduced} thickness between the two participant thicknesses given by